ADHD

 Do I Have ADHD?

-If you have symptoms that make you believe that you may have ADHD it is best to seek out a trained medical professional for a true assessment.
+If you have symptoms that make you believe that you may have ADHD it is best to seek out a trained medical professional for a true ADHD testing and evaluation assessment.
 Guessing, self-diagnosing or taking an online quiz will not give you the answer you need; only a professional can do that.

 What Causes ADHD?